Bavarian Football Works: Bayern Munich Blog Q & A

-Bayern Munich, perennial Champions League contenders, go deep in the competition more often than not.
-In fact, they are ranked #1 by UEFA in their club coefficient rankings, which averages teams’ performances over the last 5 years.
+Bayern Munich, perennial Champions League contender, goes deep in the tournament more often than not.
+In fact, Bayern is ranked #1 by UEFA in club coefficient rankings, which averages teams’ performances over the last five years.

-This well-run club has had a remarkably active summer transfer window, with lots of (big) names coming in and going out.
-All this movement and change is certain to impact our UCL fantasy teams, so who better to give us some pointers than Tom Adams, author at SB Nation’s very own Bayern blog, the Bavarian Football Works?
+This well-run club has had a remarkably active summer transfer window, with lots of (big) names coming and going.
+All this movement is certain to impact our UCL fantasy teams, so who better to give us some pointers than Tom Adams, author of SB Nation’s very own Bayern blog, the Bavarian Football Works?

 ~